 8. Think about what you can buy at your destination

 Along with renting products at your destination, if there are other things you can buy once you get there, that’s even less you have to carry on the journey (in other words, less you have to carry by yourself!)
 Things like diapers, baby formula, even snacks for the kids can take up space in your bags and while you’ll obviously want some of those things for the flight, consider buying what you can when you arrive.
 If you’re within the US, consider using services such as Amazon Prime to have groceries and other supplies delivered to your destination.
+Also think about whether or not you can buy medication at your destination, and what you might want to bring with you (read more on what happens when kids get sick on vacation here).
 Again, the less loaded up you are when you’re solely responsible for the little ones, the less stressed you’ll be.

 9. Bring a light, practical bag